fmorenovr/fmorenovr.github.io/_posts/2017-10-19-Implementing-JSON-Web-Token-middleware-in-Golang.md

 Visit my github repository [goJweto](https://github.com/jenazads/gojweto).

-# Installing some libraries or dependencies for Golang

-* First, You should create your RSA key pairs.
-  Create `/tls-ssl/jwtkeys/` directory in your root path of your project:

-      cd jwt/keys
-      openssl genrsa -out rsakey.pem 2048
-      openssl rsa -in rsakey.pem -pubout > rsakey.pem.pub

 ## How does it works?

 A JSON Web Token is a compact URL-safe means of representing claims to be transferred between two parties.